ro-sanda/Z--explorer/TailoredPDFs/README.md

 with a step of 0.01 TeV, and at sqrt(s)=13 TeV.
 Changes inside the */Cards/param_card.dat* of each folder are automatically done to ensure that the corresponding quark couples with unity to Z' in each folder.

-After execution, the *sim_cards* are ready to be use by the software.
+After execution, the *sim_cards* are ready to be used by the software.
 Copy them into */Z'-explorer/cards/*.
 No other step is required.